Logiqx/gps-wizard/docs/nmea/messages/gsa.md

 Determining the satellites in use for each system:

 - When available use the [talker ID](../lookups/talker-id.md) to distinguish between different GNSS.
-  - Take account of how $GNGSA is used by the Broadcom BCM4774 - i.e. combined GPS and GLONASS.
+  - Take account of how `$GNGSA` is used by the Broadcom BCM4774 - i.e. combined GPS and GLONASS.
     - Therefore need to de-duplicate the SV IDs (or PRNs).
 - When available use the [system ID](../lookups/system-id.md) (field 18) to distinguish between different GNSS.
-  - Field 18 will probably be the system ID when all GSA sentences are $GNGSA.
+  - Field 18 will probably be the system ID when all GSA sentences are `$GNGSA`.
   - Need to de-duplicate the SV IDs (or PRNs) on multi-band receivers.
 - When available use the [signal ID](../lookups/signal-id.md) (field 18) to distinguish between signals - e.g. Broadcom BCM4776
   - Field 18 will probably be the signal ID when GSA sentences are present for different talker IDs.
-  - Sometimes $PSSGR,GSA will also be available which is like GSA but includes system ID and signal ID.
+  - Sometimes `$PSSGR,GSA` will also be available which is like GSA but includes system ID and signal ID.
 - In addition to the above, consider the possibility of system ID and signal ID both being present in GSA.
   - It is not inconceivable that some vendors may use fields 18 and 19 for system ID and signal ID.
 - Vendors may use either SV IDs or PRNs in the GSA output, so code needs to be aware of this subtlety.